 There are three main types of jaundice: pre-hepatic, hepatocellular, and post-hepatic.

 In pre-hepatic jaundice, there is excessive red cell breakdown which overwhelms the liver’s ability to conjugate bilirubin.
 This causes an unconjugated hyperbilirubinaemia.

 Any bilirubin that manages to become conjugated will be excreted normally, yet it is the unconjugated bilirubin that remains in the blood stream to cause the jaundice.

-In hepatocellular (or intrahepatic) jaundice, there is dysfunction of the liver itself.
-The liver loses the ability to conjugate bilirubin, but as it becomes cirrhotic, it also compresses the intra-hepatic portions of the biliary tree – thus also causing a degree of obstruction.
+In hepatocellular (or intrahepatic) jaundice, there is dysfunction of the hepatic cells.
+The liver loses the ability to conjugate bilirubin, but in cases where it also may become cirrhotic, it compresses the intra-hepatic portions of the biliary tree to cause a degree of obstruction.

-This leads to unconjugated and conjugated bilirubin in the blood, termed a ‘mixed’ picture.
+This leads to both unconjugated and conjugated bilirubin in the blood, termed a ‘mixed picture’.

-Post-hepatic jaundice refers to obstruction of the biliary tree, which prevents the drainage and excretion of bile.
+Post-hepatic jaundice refers to obstruction of biliary drainage.
 The bilirubin that is not excreted will have been conjugated by the liver, hence the result is a conjugated hyperbilirubinaemia.

 A good estimation of which type of jaundice is present (prior to any further investigation) can be made from observing the colour of the urine.